paulfioravanti/steno-dictionaries/README.md

       I am able to write raw steno strokes.
     - `RA*UF`: "Raw steno off".
 Turns off "raw steno" and restores the original dictionary stack.

-- **Numbers**: containing non-word briefs concerned specifically with numbers.
-  They are in their own dictionary, and not in `briefs.json`, because the one scenario of "create briefs that add a period after a number and capitalise the next outline" resulted in more than 100 briefs needing to be constructed.
-  I did not want them "polluting" up word-only dictionaries, so they live in their own specialised dictionary.

 - **Phrases**: containing briefed phrases of two or more words that _currently have no existing entry_ in [Plover's `main.json`][Plover main.json].
 Phrases